solid-contrib/solid-tutorial-angular/chapter2.md

     });
 ```

 The `nowOrWhenFetched` will call a callback either if the document is loaded in the graph, or once it is fetched from the web.
 The `$rdf.sym` function simply changes a string into a URI by placing angle brackets around it.
-We use the function `g.any` to get the object of the namespace TMP of value 'clipboard'
+We use the function `g.any` to get the object of the namespace TMP of value 'clipboard'.

 Once we have fetched this data we can set it to the screen, and also set the storageURI which has come back successfully.